idaholab/moose/framework/doc/content/syntax/ScalarKernels/index.md

 To create an AD scalar kernel, derive from `ADScalarKernel` and implement the method `computeQpResidual()`.

+!alert warning title=AD global indexing required `ADScalarKernel` only works with MOOSE configured with global AD indexing (the default).

 !alert warning title=Using values computed by user objects As a caution, if using user objects to compute `ADReal` values, be sure to execute those user objects on `NONLINEAR` to